 The 1967 Topps #569 AL Rookie Stars card of Rod Carew and Hank Allen is an important card in a notoriously popular post-war set.
-It’s a simple design but rarely found in high grades because of poor centering, print defects, and visible wear on the green border backs.
-There is also only a single PSA 10 example amongst the over 3000 examples submitted to PSA for grading.
+It’s a simple design, but it’s rarely found in high grades because of poor centering, print defects, and visible wear on the green border backs.
+There is also only a single PSA 10 example amongst the over 4,000 examples submitted to PSA for grading.
 Most commonly, the card comes back as a PSA 6 or 7.
 Most recently, the PSA 10 example sold for $186k in February 2021 at Heritage Auctions.

 Young had the card re-slabbed when it came into his collection, as PSA shares the following image on their site for the card.